JetBrains/teamcity-documentation/topics/kotlin-dsl.md

 However, if you modify the build configuration ID in the DSL, note that for TeamCity this modification will look as if the configuration with the previous ID was deleted and a new configuration with the new ID was created with a single commit.
-In this case, TeamCity will automatically attach the builds' history to the build configuration with the new ID and will create an entry for this action in [the server log](teamcity-monitoring-and-diagnostics.md#Server+Logs).
+In this case, TeamCity will automatically attach the builds' history to the build configuration with the new ID.
+This also applies to the case when IDs of several build configurations are changed within one commit:
+TeamCity uses the logic that assigns build histories to the configurations most similar to the deleted ones.
+An entry for this action will appear in [the server log](teamcity-monitoring-and-diagnostics.md#Server+Logs).
 {product="tc"}

 However, if you modify the build configuration ID in the DSL, note that for TeamCity this modification will look as if the configuration with the previous ID was deleted and a new configuration with the new ID was created with a single commit.
 In this case, TeamCity will automatically attach the builds' history to the build configuration with the new ID.
+This also applies to the case when IDs of several build configurations are changed within one commit:
+TeamCity uses the logic that assigns build histories to the configurations most similar to the deleted ones.
 {product="tcc"}

 If you use two commits to modify the build configuration ID —